MonashSmartStructures/ospgrillage/docs/source/rst/Running_analysis.rst

 To create a compound load, use the ``create_compound_load()`` function or the :class:`CompoundLoad` class - passing load objects for compounding as input parameters.

+Compound load are defined in a local coordinate system and then set to global coordinate system of the grillage.
+Figure 5 shows the relationship and process of mapping local to global system of a compound load.

 ..  figure:: ../../_images/compoundload.png
     :align: center
     :scale: 75 %